 - Staff will monitor the Fund's asset allocation relative to target allocations and ranges on a periodic basis.
 If the actual allocations fall within the defined ranges, no rebalancing will be required, but Staff will have the discretion to rebalance to manage portfolio risk relative to policy.
 In the rare event that actual allocations for a publicly traded asset class fall outside the predetermined ranges, Staff will alert the Board and develop a plan for rebalancing back within the target range, including the timeframe for accomplishing the rebalancing. - The Board may engage a Manager to manage an overlay program where the Fund is rebalanced through the use of futures and other derivative instruments. - Whenever an allocation to a particular asset class is above or below target, but within the target range, Staff or the Manager of the overlay program may rebalance partially or fully back to the target where there is an opportunity to do so effectively. - Given the difficulty in managing the allocation to less liquid private market asset classes (i.e. private equity, real estate, infrastructure), automatic rebalancing will not be required if the actual allocation for such assets falls outside the predetermined range.
 Rather, Staff, in consultation with the Consultant and/or Managers, will develop a plan to bring the allocation as close as practicable to the policy target within a prudent timeframe.
 In the interim where private equity is above or below target, public equity will act as a counterweight and be correspondingly held below or above target, respectively, by a like amount.
-In the interim where the aggregate real assets allocation is above or below the aggregate target, an equal combination of public equity and broad fixed income will act as a counterweight and be correspondingly held below or above target, respectively, and be correspondingly held below or below the aggregate target, an equal combination of public equity and broad fixed income will act as a counterweight and be correspondingly held below or above target.
+In the interim where the aggregate real assets allocation is above or below the aggregate target, an equal combination of public equity and core fixed income will act as a counterweight and be correspondingly held below or above target, respectively, by a like amount. - Given the difficulty in identifying and accessing diversifying strategies that are expected to increase portfolio risk-adjusted performance, the actual allocation for such assets may fall below the target allocation for extended periods of time.
+In such instances where the allocation to diversifying strategies is below target, an equal combination of public equity and core fixed income will act as a counterweight and be correspondingly held above target, respectively, by a like amount.